 Conclusion

 This is concluded that amongst key pollinators of tulsi, Apis spp. dominated over others.
 During blooming period of tulsi, foraging rate, foraging speed and transit time varied week to week and species to species.
 The maximum foraging rate and minimum transit time were observed with A. mellifera and maximum foraging speed was observed with A. florea.
 The maximum foraging rate and minimum transit time were observed with all the pollinators at the peak of bloom.
-On the basis of foraging attributes A. mellifera performance was better than other pollinators.
+Based on foraging attributes A. mellifera performance was better than other pollinators.

 Reference